What is Project Charter?

 There is essentially three purposes of the Project Charter, and they are as follows:

-• Utilize a comparable structure for ranking projects based on their Return on Investment, which will allow you to give the project your approval so it can move forward.
+• Utilize a comparable structure for ranking projects based on their Return on Investment, allowing you to approve the project so it can move forward.

 • Serves as the key sales document for the project, with ranking stakeholders receiving a 1-2 page summary to distribute, present, and have accessible for the purpose of fending off other projects or operations run at project resources.

 • It acts as one of the central points for the entirety of the project.
-For instance, it is a baseline that can be used to assist with the management of the scope of the project during meetings of the team or meetings controlling the change.
+For instance, it is a baseline that can be used to assist with managing the project's scope during team meetings or meetings controlling the change.

 The following are examples of possible Project Charter components